dortania/vanilla-laptop-guide-legacy/preparations/online-installer.md

 ## Getting the Recovery Package

-1. Run GibMacOS
+1. Run gibMacOS
     * On Windows, run `gibMacOS.bat`.
 If it does not recognize Python, you can also run `python gibMacOS.command`
-    * Linux/MacOS - directly run gibMacOS.command
+    * Linux/macOS - directly run gibMacOS.command
 2. Toggle Recovery-Only by entering R and pressing Enter.
 Make sure it says `Toggle Recovery-Only (Currently on)`
     * This reduces the download size as we only need the recovery package (500 MB) rather than the full release (7-8 GB)
 3. Select the release you want to download.
 In this case, we're downloading 10.15.4, or the latest release of macOS Catalina.
 It does not matter if `FULL Install` is at the end or not.